activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 clarifies the value it adds in a technical report titled [The Case for Bayesian Deep Learning](https://cims.nyu.edu/~andrewgw/caseforbdl/).
 Unfortunately, BMA is often misconstrued as model combination.
 Minka \cite{minka2000bayesian} dispells any misunderstandings in this regard.

+The _Frequentist-vs-Bayesian_ debate has unfortunately occupied more minds than it should have.
+Any new entrant to the field will undoubtably still come across this debate and be forced to take a stand (make sure you don't fall for the trap).
+I highly recommend this talk by a dominant figure in the field, _Michael Jordan_, titled _Bayesian or Frequentist, Which Are You?_ ([Part I](https://www.youtube.com/watch?v=HUAE26lNDuE), [Part II](https://www.youtube.com/watch?v=7sNgO7wQgaQ)).

+I would refrain from labelling anyone or any algorithm as an exclusive Bayesian.
+In one is still hell-bent on being labeled, remember keeping an open mind is the hallmark of a true Bayesian.

 ## Topics